 Just visit…virtually if you must.
 Even more so today, there are widening geographic distances between seniors and their families.
 And if you live far away, you might not realize that your loved one has become isolated.
 They may feel embarrassed or too proud to admit they’re lonely.
 If you don’t live close to Mom or Dad, you can still visit with them either on the phone or through text, Facetime or Skype.
-Social media also is a great way to stay up-to-date on family happenings, and it’s an easy way to share photos.
+Social media is also a great way to stay up-to-date on family happenings, and it’s easy to share photos.

 Be aware.
 Pay close attention to times that may prompt loneliness, such as the holidays or anniversaries of births and deaths.
 Stay connected and keep in touch more often during those difficult times.

 Keep them active.
 Encourage parents to get involved in activities outside of the home if they are able, such as a participating in a hobby they enjoy, a senior exercise class (SilverSneakers is a great place to start), adult education classes or a volunteer opportunity.
 Staying active also can mean regular visits with friends to have lunch, take a walk or just talk.
 A local senior center may be a great place to start as most offer regular group activities, organized games and social get-togethers.

 Ask for nearby support.
 Talk to neighbors and let them know about your parent’s living situation.
 Ask neighbors to check in with your parent from time to time.
 Put together a phone list of those nearby, and provide them with your contact information in case of an emergency.